-Week eight of the competition was filmed at Blackpool's Tower Ballroom, giving it an "incredible" atmosphere, Sophie Ellis-Bextor said.
+The show - week eight - was filmed at Blackpool's Tower Ballroom giving it an "incredible" atmosphere, Sophie Ellis-Bextor said.

-Also receiving high praise was former Casualty star Patrick Robinson, who performed the samba with Anya Garnis and was told by the judges he was one of the best male performers of the dance they had ever seen on the show.
+Also receiving high praise was former Casualty star Patrick Robinson, who performed the samba with partner Anya Garnis and was told by the judges he was one of the best male performers of the dance they had ever had on the show.

 Bruno Tonioli said: "T hat really was a blisteringly hot salsa.
 You captured the flavour so well.
 I felt like I was in Rio.
 Everything was close to perfection."

-"You are a terrific dancer Patrick," Goodman added.
+"You are a terrific dancer Patrick," Len added.

-Model Abbey Clancy, with partner Aljaz Skorjanec, also impressed the judging panel with her quickstep in a flowing silver gown and got her first 10 of the series to score 37 points.
+Model Abbey Clancy and her partner Aljaz Skorjanec also impressed the judging panel with her quickstep in a flowing silver gown and got her first 10 of the series to score a total of 37 points.

-Bussell said: "For a tall leggy lady like you, you should know from last week to this week how well you handled these quickstep moves.
+Darcey said: "I think you know, for a tall leggy lady like you, you should know from last week to this week how well you handled these quickstep moves.
 It's extraordinary because it's not easy at all."

-At the bottom of the scoreboard was actor Mark Benton and partner Iveta Lukosuite, who got 29 points for their jive, while former Bond Girl Fiona Fullerton got the same score for her American Smooth with Anton Du Beke, who was dressed as an airline pilot.
+At the bottom of the score board was actor Mark Benton and partner Iveta Lukosuite who got 29 points for their jive, while former Bond Girl Fiona Fullerton got the same score for her American Smooth with partner Anton Du Beke, who was dressed as an airline pilot.

 Goodman told her: "I thought the attitude was first class, the movement was a bit business class and the lift was a little bit economy."

-But Bussell told former Waterloo Road star Benton that despite his technique lacking finesse, he had delivered a "show-stopping performance".
+But Darcey told former Waterloo Road star Benton that despite his technique lacking finesse, he had delivered a "show-stopping performance".

-Tonioli added: "What you gave us is a fantastic fun ride that had the feelgood factor."
+Bruno added: "What you gave us is a fantastic fun ride that had the feel-good factor."

-One of the couples will be voted off in tonight's show.
+One of the couples will be voted off in Sunday night's show.